edwincarbajal/bizcard/README.md

 * [Bootstrap](http://getbootstrap.com)
 * [GooglePlaces]

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Edwin Carbajal** - *Project lead* - [edwincarbajal](https://github.com/edwincarbajal)
 * **Matthew Kubota** - *Developer* - [mattk5](https://github.com/mattk5)

 See also the list of [contributors](https://github.com/edwincarbajal/bizcard/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc